vxdawod/proxim/README.md

 # Proxim (Remote Desktop Control)

-Proxim is a privacy-focused remote desktop control system that allows a mobile device to securely connect to and control a desktop computer.
-The system is built with local-first principles, where all connections are peer-to-peer and initiated by the user via QR codes.
+Proxim is a privacy-focused remote desktop control system that enables secure peer-to-peer connections for controlling a desktop computer, initially between two desktops (PC-to-PC) and later from a mobile device to a desktop.
+Built with local-first principles, it uses QR codes for session initiation, requiring no accounts or centralized servers.

----

 ## Key Features

-* Remote desktop control via mobile
+* Remote desktop control (desktop-to-desktop first, then mobile-to-desktop)
-* Secure peer-to-peer connection using WebRTC
+* Secure peer-to-peer connections via WebRTC
 * Session-based access with manual approval
 * No account or login system required
 * Cross-platform core:

-  * Desktop (Rust)
-  * Signaling Server (Go)
-  * Mobile App (Kotlin + XML)

----
+  * Desktop and mobile apps in Rust with Tauri (HTML/JS UI)
+  * Embedded signaling server in Rust

 ## Architecture Overview

 ```
- Mobile App         Signaling Server (Go)         Desktop App
+ Mobile App (Tauri)    Signaling (Embedded Rust)    Desktop App (Rust/Tauri)
      |                       |                          |
      |--- Pairing Request -->|                          |
      |                       |--> Notify Rust App --->  |